Context-Specific Assessment

 Findings and Liability Mapping (1-2 weeks)

-We consolidate findings into a structured report that maps each risk to its legal basis -- Privacy Act provision, Companies Act duty, Treaty principle, or consumer rights obligation.
+Our specialists consolidate findings into a structured report that maps each risk to its legal basis, whether Privacy Act provision, Companies Act duty, Treaty principle, or consumer rights obligation.
 Risks are rated by severity and likelihood.
 Recommendations include specific remediation steps with accountability owners.
+We align findings with the OECD AI Principles to provide internationally recognised benchmarks.

 4